mfontani/scripts/README.md

 ## stddev

-Calculate the mean of the set (the parameters), the standard deviation, and output some useful percentile values from the set, too.
+Calculate the mean of the set, the standard deviation, and output some useful percentile values from the set, too.
-Needs a list of numerical (integers or floating point, but beware those) numbers.
+Needs a list of numerical (integers or floating point, but beware those) numbers, given as either parameters or as input.
+The "number" part of the input ought to be either at the start, or at the end, of the parameter - or be wholly "the" parameter.

 Usage:
-- `stddev $(seq 1 10)`
 - `stddev $(seq 1 1000)`
+- `for i in $(seq 1 10); do echo "$i"; done | stddev`
+- `for i in $(seq 1 10); do echo "x $i"; done | stddev`
+- `for i in $(seq 1 10); do echo "$i x"; done | stddev`

 ## time-rollup